coreos/etcd-operator/cmd/backup-operator/README.md

 ### Cleanup

 Delete the etcd-backup-operator deployment and the `EtcdBackup` CR.
-Deleting the `EtcdBackup` CR won't delete the backup in S3.
+> Note: Deleting the `EtcdBackup` CR won't delete the backup in S3.

 ```sh
 kubectl delete etcdbackup example-etcd-cluster-backup